-Mary of Lorraine, born 1515 in the duchy of Bar, at that time only partly french territory, is an exceptional Renaissance woman.
-Her life was full of war, struggle and death, deeply shaken by profound changes in society and religion.
+Mary of Lorraine, born in November 1515 in the duchy of Bar then belonging to the duchy of Lorraine, was an exceptional Renaissance woman.
+Her life was deeply shaken by profound changes in society and religion and full of war, struggle and death.
 But it was also filled with glory and splendid court life, with love for her children, with passion for the arts, for music and the new exciting Renaissance architecture.
 In France, only a few know of her existence.
-There are several reasons for her non-existence in french history writing, even more so for the general french public.
+There are several reasons for her non-existence in French history writing, even more so for the general French public.

 Queen and the power